-The anual advent-of-code challenge is starting again at first of december.
+The annual advent-of-code challenge is starting again at first of December.
 Ruby was my last years choice of language, which I also used to do the 2015 event for preparation.
 This year I’ll use Go since the majority of my daily projects are Go ones.
-My primary goal is to at least try any puzzle and secondary write a post for the most interesting soltions I came up with.
+My primary goal is to at least try any puzzle and secondary write a post for the most interesting solutions I came up with.

 All puzzles are based on some kind of data transformation.
 You’ll get an input and have to transform it to get the solution.
 Ruby is a good first AoC language since parsing and transforming data are easy to implement out-of-the-box with native regex-support and a lot of map-reduce functions.